lauensmr/MDExample/Workshop_Module3.md

 }
 ```

-You need to inject two other dependencies in this SpringBoot Java application to ensure that it will connect to your AWS MSK cluster.
+You need to inject three other dependencies in this SpringBoot Java application to ensure that it will connect to your AWS MSK cluster.
 Copy the code snippet below and overwrite the content of the /MythicalMysfitsService-Repository/service/pom.xml.
 This will ensure that the Kafka dependencies are brought into the application during the Maven build process:

 ```
 <?xml version="1.0" encoding="UTF-8"?>